More

 With that in mind, we now have solid and liquid non-PFAS process aid additives for some applications that can eliminate melt fracture and reduce die buildup during processing.
 We continue to develop other non-PFAS functional additives and solutions to aid in hydrophobicity, moisture repellency, and replacement of CoF PTFE.

-Learn more about our solid solution, Cesa™ Non-PFAS Process Aid for Extrusion.
+Learn more about our solid solution, Cesa™ Non-PFAS Process Aid for Extrusion, and our Colorant Chromatics™ Evoluscend™ Non-PFAS High-Temperature Mold Release Additive.